ANGGREK INDEX EXHIBITIONS INTERVIEW ARTISTS CONTRIBUTORS SHOP IMPRINT CONTACT INSTAGRAM

 Pomiansky presents a deeply intimate and psychologically charged tableau in her Autoportrait at Cité des Arts in Paris, drawing on her experience during a residency there last year.

+Set within the angular interior of her artist residency at the Cité Internationale des Arts, the composition presents a divided yet interconnected domestic space: the sleeping body of another recedes under white sheets, while Pomiansky’s own figure sits exposed, contemplative, almost slumped in the foreground, bathed in a cold, diffused light.
 The right side of the painting shows a table cluttered with her personal things: acrylic sticks, a pouch, a lamp, and a doll's head (with painted cheeks), a recurring object on her works.
 A dancing figure and a mythic horse on the wall suggest inner worlds of desire, memory, or fantasy.
 The large window in the center doubles as both a literal aperture and a metaphorical one: a portal through which the outside world peers in or the internal world spills out.

-This is a portrait not just of physical presence but of the fractured interior self.
-Echoing the existential solitude found in the works by Edward Hopper, the artist confronts herself in a moment of raw vulnerability, with skewed perspectives, distorted proportions, and emotionally charged colors.
+This is a portrait not just of physical presence, but of a fractured interior self.
+Echoing the existential solitude found in the works of Edward Hopper and the Cubist aesthetic of Picasso, the artist confronts herself in a moment of raw vulnerability, through skewed perspectives, distorted proportions, and emotionally charged colors.
+Ultimately, Autoportrait at Cité des Arts in Paris is less about likeness and more about truth: the fragmented truth of being in-between.
+Between lovers, between cities, between the self and the world, between places.

 Acrylic on canvas